Starting Out In Photography: How Cameras Work

 - No prior experience is needed

-This short course will help you understand and demystify the main controls of the photographic camera- the ISO, shutter speed, and aperture.
-By the end of it, you will clearly understand what each control does, how it affects the image.
+How the Cameras Work, will help you understand and demystify the main controls of the photographic camera- the ISO, shutter speed, and aperture.
+By the end of it, you will clearly understand what each control does, and how it affects the image.
 You will understand how these three main controls form what is known as the exposure triangle, and how they are interrelated.
-This understanding will allow you to use your camera with confidence, help you reverse-engineer images of other photographers, and help you turn your ideas into photographs.
+This understanding will allow you to use your camera with confidence, help you reverse-engineer images of other photographers, and turn your ideas into photographs.

 Who this course is for:

 - The course is aimed at beginners and intermediate photographers who wish to develop a solid understanding of how cameras work

 - The idea is to move you away from shooting random images, but rather start working on photographic projects or series of images, like a professional photographer or an artist would do